Games-as-Research/Prose/process/Process.md

 # December 29th 2024
 My research is about the academic paper, how it is presented and the lack of interactivity with the paper and the data the paper is built on.
-The Contentions with digital reading are those of interruption and
+The Contentions with digital reading are those of interruption and disorientation.

 I have an introduction written for my thesis proposal which is talking about the problem with the digital form of the academic papers very succinctly.

 I think first I need to build my argument, find the sources Im going to lean on, and then I should think about morphing it to the audience's needs.

 As I read the Zimmerman 2010 paper, they also talked about justifying why I need a research creation approach to creation as Richy did.
-He was right.
-I should justify why I need a RtD approach to working.

 It is *supported* by digital reading in general but it has to be specifically about the digital reading of academic papers, especially in the context of game design.
-This is also

 ---
 I have been absorbing the material too much, I want to write more.
 I havent written in quite some time.